oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

-An excerpt from the Digital Music Library example presented in full in [Section&nbsp;3.3.1](#331-digital-music-library) helps illustrate.
-Each music track in the library is described by a collection of metadata (present here in JADN Interface Definition Language [JIDL] format):
+An excerpt from the Digital Music Library example presented in full in [Section&nbsp;3.3.1](#331-digital-music-library) helps to illustrate.
+Each music track in the library is described by a collection of metadata (presented here in JADN Interface Definition Language [JIDL] format):

 ```
 Track-Info = Record                          // information about the individual audio tracks